Interactive flat panel displays (IFPDs) with infrared touch screens are gaining popularity in recent years.

 PCAP touch screen only supports two-point input, while IR ones up to 40-point input.

-IR touchscreen can be activated by anything that is not transparent, where PCAP types only accept bare fingers, thin surgical gloves, or cotton gloves.
+IR touchscreen can be activated by anything that is not transparent, whereas PCAP types only accept bare fingers, thin surgical gloves, or cotton gloves.

 More ideas?
 Comments, please!